Connect with a certified trainer for free

 Avascular Necrosis (AVN) Causes, Symptoms & Treatment

-The hip is often referred to as a “ball and socket” joint.
-The ball, at the top of the thigh bone (called the femur), fits into the socket (the acetabulum) in the pelvic bone.
-The ball of the femur can occasionally lose its blood supply and, like a heart attack involving the heart muscle, the bone will die.
-This is called Avascular Necrosis (AVN) of the femoral head (also known as osteonecrosis
+The hip works as a “ball and socket” joint, where the ball at the top of the femur fits into the acetabulum(socket) of the pelvis.
+Sometimes the femoral head loses its blood supply, and much like a heart attack affecting the heart muscle, the bone begins to die.
+This is known as Avascular Necrosis (AVN) of the femoral head (or osteonecrosis).
+About 20,000 new cases are identified each year.

 What causes Avascular Necrosis (AVN)?